Japan's top two banks take profit hits as bad debt costs rise

 TOKYO (Reuters) - Japan’s two biggest banks on Friday both reported first-half profits that tumbled by more than a third on a surge in costs from bad debts, highlighting the impact of the COVID-19 pandemic on the world’s third-largest economy.

-Despite the downturn, top lender Mitsubishi UFJ Financial Group Inc (MUFG) 8306.T raised its full-year forecast, while Sumitomo Mitsui Financial Group (SMFG) 8316.T stuck to its outlook, suggesting some confidence about the months ahead.
+Despite the downturn, top lender Mitsubishi UFJ Financial Group Inc (MUFG) raised its full-year forecast, while Sumitomo Mitsui Financial Group (SMFG) stuck to its outlook, suggesting some confidence about the months ahead.

 While Japan has been hit hard by the economic slowdown, it has been spared the worst of the health crisis, and many companies have been cushioned by government stimulus, which has helped rein in bankruptcies.
 However, worries remain.